shierc/oTree/faq.md

 #### What if I encounter a bug in oTree?

 Send the details to chris@otree.org.
-We will fix most issues within 1 day.
+We will fix most issues within a few days.